hjx2019/Kickstarter-Analysis/README.md

 ---
 ### Analysis of Outcomes Based on Goals

-1. **Aquiring the titles:**
+1. **Acquiring the titles:**
 Copy the column titles into Excel, paste(_value only_) in any cell; keep the cells selected and copy again, then paste(_Transpose_) in Cell(A1).
 Since the row names are shown in a picture, type in the row names in Column A.

 2. **Dive into COUNTIFS():**
-Starting from Cell(B2) _=COUNTIFS(Kickstarter!$D:$D,"<1000",Kickstarter!$F:$F,"successful")_ and auto fill the whole column, then change the formula one by one.
-When the whole column is modified, drag and extend to the second and Third Column.
+Starting from Cell(B2) _=COUNTIFS(Kickstarter!$D:$D,"<1000",Kickstarter!$F:$F,"successful")_ and auto-fill the whole column, then change the formula one by one.
+When the whole column is modified, drag and extend to the second and third columns.
 Modify the criteria of Outcomes.
 To check it using _Formulas - show formulas_.

 ![Check Formula](/resources/showformulas.png)